k-giardchase/volunteer_management/README.md

 ```

 ##Known bugs
 This app is currently a work in progress.
-To date, the following need to be updated:
+To date, the following need to be updated:<br>
-1. Views to create, delete, and update a supervisor.
+1. Views to create, delete, and update a supervisor.<br>
-2. The ability to update the committees an event is associated with.
+2. The ability to update the committees an event is associated with.<br>
-3. The ability to add a supervisor to a committee.
+3. The ability to add a supervisor to a committee.<br>
-4. The date must be entered in a way that affects user experience, e.g. 2014-09-01 12:00:00.
+4. The date must be entered in a way that affects user experience, e.g. 2014-09-01 12:00:00.<br>
-5. Though supervisors and volunteers have an admin_stat property, the app does not make use of it as of yet.
+5. Though supervisors and volunteers have an admin_stat property, the app does not make use of it as of yet.<br>
 6. Styling/CSS.